xiaomi7732/PrettyLogging/Readme.md

 ## ⭐ me if you like it

-If you like this project, please give it a star on the right upper corner to let others know!
+If you like this project, please ⭐️ it by clicking the star in the top-right corner to help others discover it!

+Got ideas or found a bug?
+Feel free to open an issue and share your feedback!

 ## Current version